 Anyone who is a fan of the sport has likely wondered who the best Indian Kabaddi player is.
 The game originated in India, and to this day, the country continues to dominate the international Kabaddi scene.
 In fact, the Indian national team has won several Kabaddi World Cups that have been held to date.
 With such a strong track record, it should come as no surprise that India is home to some of the best Kabaddi players in the world.

 India has always been a powerhouse in the sport of kabaddi, thanks in no small part to the skill and athleticism of its players.
-Over the years, there have been many greats who have graced the kabaddi court, however some players have left a deeper impact on the Indian Kabaddi community.
+Over the years, there have been many greats who have graced the kabaddi court, however, some players have left a deeper impact on the Indian Kabaddi community.
 In this blog, we list out the top 10 players that have made the country proud!

 What is Kabaddi?

-Kabaddi is a contact sport that originates from India.
+Kabaddi is a contact sport that originates in India.
 It is played between two teams of seven players, with each team occupying its own half of the field.
 The objective of the game is to score more points than the other team by sending players “out” of the field and then returning to one’s own half.
 Players can be sent out by being tackled or tagged, and they can also return by holding their breath and chanting “kabaddi, kabaddi, kabaddi.”
 The game is fast-paced and requires split-second decisions, making it exciting to both play and watch.
 Kabaddi is relatively new to the competitive sports scene, but it is already gaining popularity around the world.

 To find out who the best Indian Kabaddi player is, continue reading the blog below!